diginatu/nagome/docs/plugin.md

     Nagome runs this code after loading this at startup.
     Write your command line options as array elements.
-    Following context will be replaced.
+    The following context will be replaced.

     +   {{path}} : Path to plugin directory.
     +   {{no}} : Plugin number (necessary in TCP).